 Interestingly, underinvestment may occur even when the Myers and Majluf (1984) adverse-selection effect is completely absent.
-Myers and Majluf argue that managers will pass up positive-NPV projects if they anticipate more value dilution than the gain from the new projects for existing shareholders.
-In our model, rights issues do not involve any share dilution, but underinvestment may still occur because a positive-NPV project may not be attractive enough to the incumbent when c is small and $h[(1 + g)\bar{c} - c_0]$ is high.
-This corresponds to (c, b) falling in the top triangle area under the indifference line in region M of Figure 2.
-Note that
+Myers and Majluf (1984) argue that managers will pass up positive NPV projects if they anticipate more value dilution than the gain from the new projects for existing shareholders.
+In our model here, rights issues do not involve any share dilution but underinvestment may still occur, because a positive NPV project may not be attractive enough to the incumbent when c is small and $h[(1+g)\overline{c}-c_0]$ is high.
+This corresponds to (c,b) falling in the top triangle area under the indifference line in region M. Note that $\overline{c}$ and $c_0$ may not necessarily be equal, given the probability distribution of private benefits across firms; these expectations on private benefits are conditional on the decisions of issuing-to-invest and doing nothing (i.e., $\overline{c} = \overline{C}(M')$ ) and $c_0 = \overline{C}(M)$ , respectively.

-&lt;sup>12If the incumbent large shareholders take up fewer rights than they are together entitled to, the adverse-selection problem creeps back in (Eckbo and Masulis (1992)).
-This effect depends on how the market weighs the importance of the large shareholders who renounce their subscription rights.
-The adverse-selection problem certainly constitutes an additional effect, but this is outside our model.
+&lt;sup>12 If the incumbent large shareholders take up fewer rights than they are together entitled to, the adverse selection problem creeps back (Eckbo and Masulis (1992)).
+This effect depends on how the market weighs the importance of